lisatwyw/carnet/SAS/quantile_regress.md

 - SG plot to visualize result
 - As long as residuals sum to zero, independent of each other, then the model is considered unbiased

+## Inference
+- confidence interval
+- standard error (drawn from data)
+- grey area too narrow on right: fails to represent the uncertainty on the right
+- grey area too wide on left:
+    - residuals need to be normally distributed
+    - residuals need to have constant variation